Schlaubischlump/Wormbase_fasta/README.md

 # Wormbase_fasta
-Download all .genomic.fa.gz files from https://parasite.wormbase.org.
+Download and extract all .genomic.fa.gz files from https://parasite.wormbase.org.